🏠 Home

 critic data to train the base model, where critic data is generated by prompting the teacher model to critique

-- Base model selection: We found that using one model for localization and generation performs similarly to using
+- Base model selection: we find that using one model for both localization and generation performs similarly to using

-separate models; Multiple models for PoC generation provide the necessary diversity that a single model cannot
+separate models; using multiple models for PoC generation provides the necessary diversity that a single model cannot

 achieve.